 - 100g hazelnuts, toasted and halved

-For the cake.
-Preheat the oven to 180˚C/fan 160˚C/gas 4.
+- Preheat the oven to 180˚C/fan 160˚C/gas 4.
 Grease and line an 8" bottomless cake tin.
-Whisk the egg whites and cream of tartar until peaks form.
-In another bowl beat together the butter and Nutella until smooth.
-Whisk in the water and egg yolks.
-Add the ground nuts and then fold in the melted chocolate along with a tablespoon of egg white.
-Use a metal tablespoon to fold the rest of the whites in thirds, using the ‘figure of eight’ motion, making sure not to knock out any air.
-Pour into a greased eight inch cake tin and bake for 40 minutes until the sides start to shrink and a skewer inserted comes out clean.
-Place on a wire rack and leave to cool.
+Whisk the egg whites in a spotlessly clean bowl until stiff peaks form.
+In another bowl beat together the butter and Nutella until smooth, then whisk in the water and egg yolks, followed by ground nuts and melted chocolate.
+Add 1 tbsp of egg white and roughy mix to loosen the batter.
+Fold in the rest of the egg whites bit by bit, trying not to knock out any air.
+Pour into the tin and bake for 40 minutes until the sides start to shrink and a skewer inserted comes out clean.
+Place on a wire rack and leave to cool completely.

-For the ganache.
-Heat the cream in a saucepan until just boiling, take off the heat and add the chocolate and syrup.
-Leave to stand for five minutes.
-Stir until the chocolate has melted.
-Spread on the cooled cake and decorate with toasted hazelnut halves.
+- Meanwhile, for the topping, heat the cream in a saucepan until barely simmering.
+Take off the heat and add the chocolate and syrup.
+Leave to stand for five minutes, then stir until smooth.
+Spread on the cooled cake and decorate with the hazlenuts.